LPWAN-SCHiC/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

                                                  +------------------+
 ~~~~~~

-{: #Fig--ProtocolTrans title="DoNAS transmission sequence from an Uplink initiated access"}
+{: #Fig--ProtocolTrans title='DoNAS transmission sequence from an Uplink initiated access'}